-It is sometimes said that cannabis distillate is the future of the cannabis industry – it’s a pure, potent product that has no smell, and consists of almost pure THC.
-Like most other cannabis products, there is a pure CBD version as well, which is not psychoactive and is used for medicinal and anxiolytic purposes.
+Cannabis distillates are becoming increasingly popular in the rapidly growing cannabis industry.
+THC distillate is a potent, versatile product that has no smell, and consists of almost pure THC.
+Like many other cannabis products, there are pure CBD distillates as well, which do not have the psychoactive effect of THC distillate, and are used mainly for medicinal purposes.

-In this article, we'll go more in-depth into what cannabis distillate is, how it is produced, how it is consumed, and whether or not it is better than all the other non-distilled and solvent-extracted concentrates available on the market.
+In this article, we'll take a look at what cannabis distillate is, how it’s produced, how it’s consumed, and how it measures up to the other types of cannabis concentrates available on the market.

 What is cannabis distillate?

-During the distillation process, the active constituents of the flower are heated and decarboxylated.
-This means that unlike rosin, crumble, shatter, or any of the other solvent-based concentrates commonly used for dabbing, the distillate is ready to be consumed in edibles and doesn't require prior heating to be 'activated'.
+During the distillation process, the active components of the plant are decarboxylated.
+This means that unlike other concentrates, distillate is ready to be consumed in edibles and doesn't require heating to be 'activated'.

 How is cannabis distillate made?

-All the commonly used, non-distilled concentrates, like shatter, batter and resin are extracted from the cannabis flower by the use of a chemical solvent, which passes through the flower-packed column and dissolves the active, oily compounds.
+Concentrates, like shatter, budder and wax are extracted from cannabis by the use of a solvent like butane or CO2, which passes through the plant matter and dissolves the active, oily compounds.

-Other concentrates, like hash oil and rosin, are made by mechanically separating the THC-rich trichomes from the rest of the material and then pressing the oil out of them after applying heat.
+Other concentrates, like hash oil and rosin, are made by mechanically separating the THC-rich trichomes from the rest of the material.

 How is distillate consumed?

-Distillate can be vaporized in any equipment that is typically used for concentrates — dab rigs, vape pens, and vaporizers.
-Because it's decarboxylated, it can also be directly consumed orally with no prior heating required to transform the THCA into THC.
-It can also be added to whole flower to make it more potent.
-CBD distillate can be added to high-THC flower to reduce its psychoactive effect or vice versa.
+Distillate can be vaporized in any equipment that's used for concentrates — dab rigs, vape pens, and vaporizers.
+Because it's decarboxylated, it can also be directly consumed in edible form, with no heating required to transform the THCA cannabinoid into the psychoactive THC.
+It can also be added to whole flower or other cannabis products for added potency.

 The disadvantages and benefits of cannabis distillate

-The advantages of cannabis distillate are its lack of smell, it’s high, close to a 100% potency, and its low-residue vaporization when used in various vaporizing equipment, like a dab rig.
-Because there are no solvents involved in the extraction process, there is no risk of the concentrate containing any harmful residue found in the solvent.
+The advantages of cannabis distillate are its lack of smell, its potency, and its low-residue vaporization when used in vaporizing equipment, like a dab rig.
+Because there are no solvents involved in the extraction process, there is little risk of the distillate containing harmful residue.

-The disadvantages of pure THC or pure CBD distillate are its lack of ‘entourage effect', which is well known in the cannabis community.
-The entourage effect refers to the enhanced therapeutic effect that comes when all the waxy constituents, cannabinoids, and terpenes of the cannabis flower are consumed together.
+The disadvantages of pure THC or pure CBD distillate are the lack of the 'entourage effect', which refers to the enhanced therapeutic effect that comes when all the waxy constituents, cannabinoids, and terpenes of the cannabis flower are consumed together.

-Distillate aims to do the exact opposite – to purify the THC or the CBD as much as possible and get rid of all the other oily constituents.
-This may pose a problem, especially for people looking to take medicinal CBD.
-If you’re using CBD oil for its medicinal, anxiety-relieving and anti-inflammatory effects, you may find that a full-spectrum concentrate, which gives you the full entourage effect works better
+Distillate aims to purify THC or CBD as much as possible, and get rid of all the other constituents.
+This may not be ideal for those seeking the medicinal benefits of cannabis.
+If you’re using cannabis as medicine, you may find that whole flower, or a full-spectrum concentrate which gives you the full entourage effect, will work better for you.